CreativePenguin/stuy-cs/graphics/docs/matrix.md

 ```

 Note, the average matrix should look like this:
-> The 1 1 1 there on the bottom is boilerplate code
+> The `[1 1 1]` needs to be there through the entire matrix, put it there for now,
+explanation for why will come later
 ```
 [x0 x1 xN]
 [y0 y1 yN]